-Modeled after an undergraduate seminar, this course will offer students the opportunity to prepare themselves for college-level courses of all disciplines.
-Most importantly, this course will ask students to think critically.
-Reading a text, especially Freud’s, means reading between the lines, looking below the surface.
-These critical reading skills will benefit students in whichever major they choose, from literature to economics to physics.
-Class will be organized around discussion and debate to encourage students to speak their mind persuasively and articulately.
-Students will keep a dream journal, not only to build a personal connection with the course material, but also to foster creativity and intuition.
-Writing is a key part of the class, and essays and short responses will strengthen students’ command of the written word, from structure to style.
+Modeled after an undergraduate seminar, this course will offer you the opportunity to prepare yourself for college-level courses of all disciplines.
+Most importantly, this course will ask you to think critically.
+Reading a text, especially Freud’s, means reading between the lines and looking below the surface.
+These critical reading skills will benefit you in whichever major you choose, from literature to economics to physics.
+During the course of this class, you will be introduced to the major psychoanalytic terms and concepts, preparing you to interrogate them critically, and enabling you to apply them to contemporary debates.
+You will find that the strategies of close reading, textual analysis, and argumentation that you will be introduced to will have strong relevance to any area related to cultural studies, such as literature, history, sociology, anthropology or philosophy.

 Online sections of Pre-College courses are offered in one of the following modalities: Asynchronous, Mostly asynchronous, or Blended.
 Please review full information regarding the experience here.